13th International VHL Medical/Research Symposium

 All accepted abstracts will be printed in symposium syllabus as submitted.

-The biennial International VHL Medical Symposium is an excellent opportunity for internationally renowned researchers to meet, interact with, and learn from VHL patients and their care teams.
-Most importantly, it is a venue to discuss the tremendous advances and start new collaborations on new research which brings us closer to effective treatments for VHL.
+The biennial International VHL Medical/Research Symposium is an excellent opportunity for internationally renowned and early career researchers and healthcare professionals to meet, interact with, and learn from VHL patients and their care teams.
+Most importantly, it is a venue to discuss the tremendous advances and start new collaborations on innovative research that brings us closer to more effective treatments for VHL.

 Additionally, an entire day is devoted to presentations and discussions directed to VHL patients, their families, and friends.
-This multi-disciplinary approach provides researchers with the unique opportunity to see the bigger picture about the effects of VHL has for patients and caregivers on self-perception, career path, family dynamics, and the progression of medical decisions from child to adult.
+This multi-disciplinary approach provides researchers with the unique opportunity to see the bigger picture about the effects VHL on patients and caregivers regarding self-perception, career path, family dynamics, and the progression of medical decisions from child to adult.

 Clinical presentations are the focus of the Annual Family Meeting.
 Past presentations from these weekend meetings can be viewed in the Resources.